-Sitka doesn't have to contend with strong tidal currents meaning you can fish halibut anytime of the day.
-This allows them to fish for multiple species each day out on the water.
+Sitka doesn't have to contend with strong tidal currents meaning you can fish for halibut any time of the day.
+These conditions allow anglers the opportunity to fish for multiple species each day.
 It's quite common to catch halibut, salmon and other bottomfish all in the same day.

 Kain's Fishing Boats and Captains:

 Their warm, dry cabins provide seating for six.
 There is an enclosed toilet.
 The vessels are equipped with state-of–the-art fish-finding electronics, navigation, and communication.
 Plus smoke-free,

 quiet four-stroke twin outboards.
 You’ll spend up to ten hours a day fishing on these boats.

 Captains and crew: U.S. Coast Guard licensed captains who know the Sitka waters and helpful deckhands.
-The owner, Greg Kain, had over twenty years experience leading fishing adventures.
+The owner, Greg Kain, had over twenty years of experience leading fishing adventures.

 Fishing equipment: Your fishing days include the best equipment: G. Loomis Rods, Shimano line counter reels, Avet 2-speed halibut reels, and all the tackle and bait.
 Upon request, Kain's has left-handed reels and single-action mooching reels available for your use.
-Rain gear and rubber boots are also provided.
+Raingear and rubber boots are also provided.

 Kain's - Sitka fishing lodge

-Kain's Fishing Lodge is just 200 yards from their private dock and 20 minutes from town.
-The cedar lap-sided lodge is nestled amongst the Sitka spruce trees on a
+Kain's fishing lodge is just 200 yards from their private dock and 20 minutes from town.
+The cedar lap-sided lodge sits amongst the Sitka spruce trees on a

-The lodge accommodates up to 18 anglers and features all the comforts of home and more... leather furniture, a big screen TV with sports channels, pool table, card table, hot tub and large deck with panoramic views.
-The spacious upper living room area lends a spectacular view of Sitka Sound.
+The Lodge accommodates up to 18 anglers and features leather furniture, a big screen TV with sports channels, pool table, card table, hot tub and large deck with panoramic views.
+The spacious upper living room area has reclining theater chairs and a spectacular view of Sitka Sound.
 The Lodge also has a drying room for rain gear.

-2018 Rates:Prices do not include 6% sales tax.
+Rates do not include 6% sales tax.

-5-nights and 4-days guided fishing $3,495.00 p.p. + $141.36 tax
+and 4-days guided fishing

-4-nights and 3-days guided fishing $2,945.00 p.p. + 167.76 tax
+and 3-days guided fishing

 Rates are per person, double occupancy unless listed otherwise.